Did you pay attention to the news during the 2016 election cycle?

 First, log into your Facebook account and change the default privacy level of your Facebook posts from “Public” to “Friends”.

 Next, set the privacy level of your phone number, birth date and email address on your “About” page to “Only Me”.

-Next, follow the steps listed in this post to disable any apps that you don’t recognize, any apps you don’t use or any apps that are connected to any third-party website.
+Next, go into your Facebook settings and disable any apps that you don’t recognize, any apps you don’t use and any apps that are connected to any third-party website.

 Note: I don’t allow ANY apps to be enabled on my own Facebook account for the reasons mentioned above.
 Therefore I have disabled ALL app access to my account.

 Yes, that means I can’t take any quizzes, play any games or do anything else that requires the use of an app, but I’m fine with that because the privacy of my personal info is very important to me.
 Just sayin’.

 Bottom line: Using your Facebook credentials to log into third party websites puts any personal information you have on Facebook at risk while also allowing that company to develop various profiles on you.

 That’s why you should always opt to create an account with that website instead of logging in with Facebook when you’re given that choice.

 If you simply MUST log in to a site via Facebook (i.e. that’s the only option available to you), it might be wise to avoid using that site altogether if at all possible.

 Remember, enabling apps on your Facebook account usually gives those apps access to any of your personal Facebook information that are set to “Public”.